Mashin Sentai Kiramager

 Mashin Sentai Kiramager (魔進戦隊キラメイジャー, Mashin Sentai Kirameijā) is a Japanese tokusatsu drama.
 It is the 44th entry of Toei's long-running Super Sentai metaseries and the first series to air exclusively in the Reiwa era.
 (Note: Kishiryu Sentai Ryusoulger started production in the Heisei era and went through the transition) Kiramagers main motifs are genies, gemstones and vehicles.
-It is the fifth vehicle-themed Super Sentai series (Note: Other official vehicle-themed Super Sentai include Kousoku Sentai Turboranger, Gekisou Sentai Carranger, GoGo Sentai Boukenger and Engine Sentai Go-onger.) and the first to use a genie and gemstone motif.
+It is also the sixth vehicle-themed Super Sentai series.
+(Note: Other official vehicle-themed Super Sentai include Kousoku Sentai Turboranger, Gekisou Sentai Carranger, GoGo Sentai Boukenger, Engine Sentai Go-onger and Ressha Sentai ToQger.)

 The show premiered on March 8, 2020, joining Kamen Rider Zero-One, and later, Kamen Rider Saber in the Super Hero Time line-up on TV Asahi affiliate stations.
 After its finale in 2021, it was succeeded by Kikai Sentai Zenkaiger.

 Story

 After planet Crystaria is invaded, Princess Mabushina takes the Kiramai Stones and seeks refuge on Earth to find individuals with strong "shining spirits", or Kiramental, to become the Kiramagers and fight off the threat of Yodonheim, an imperial army of darkness that now plans to invade Earth.

 With help from Muryo Hakataminami, the founder of CARAT, a private organization created in preparation for Yodonheim's attack, Mabushina meets the passionate artist Juru Atsuta, the esports professional Tametomo Imizu, the prodigy athlete Sena Hayami, the famous actor Shiguru Oshikiri, and the talented surgeon Sayo Oharu, who accept the duty to protect Earth as the Kiramagers.
 The team later gains a sixth member: the treasure hunter Takamichi Crystaria, Muryo's long-lost older brother who was adopted into Mabushina's family after he became a human/Crystarian hybrid.